 Revenge of the Sith

-Lucas eventually found a way to get Spielberg on board though.
-He asked his mate for some help with the lightsaber duel between Darth Vader and Obi-Wan Kenobi on Mustafar and with Yoda's swashbuckling with the Emperor during the planning and development of the scenes.
+Lucas eventually found a way to get Spielberg on board, though.
+He asked his buddy for some help with the lightsaber duel between Darth Vader and Obi-Wan Kenobi on Mustafar and with Yoda's swashbuckling with the Emperor during the planning and development of the scenes.

 The Clone Wars

-Without the support and encouragement that Spielberg has given to JJ over the years that have lead to JJ being a very good film director, it would be very unlikely that he would found himself sitting in the director's chair for Episode 7.
+Without the support and encouragement that Spielberg has given to J.J. over the years, which led to J.J. becoming a very good film director, it would be very unlikely that he would have found himself sitting in the director's chair for The Force Awakens.

-It's almost certain that Spielberg was consulted on JJ's appointment as well as Kathleen Kennedy produced many of Spielberg's movies, including Indiana Jones and I think we mentioned who wrote those movies?
+It's almost certain that Spielberg was consulted on J.J.'s appointment as well as Kathleen Kennedy, who produced (or assistant produced) many of Spielberg's movies, including Raiders of the Lost Ark – and we already mentioned who wrote those Indiana Jones movies.